Cardio vs Strength Training: Benefits and Differences

 4.Improves Body Composition

-Additionally, muscle gain and fat loss — two established outcomes of strength training — improve your body composition (ratio of muscle to fat).
-And a healthy body fat percentage is associated with better health outcomes, per a 2014 study in Aging Cell.
+Additionally, muscle gain and fat loss—two established outcomes of strength training—improve your body composition (ratio of muscle to fat).
+And a healthy body fat percentage is associated with better health outcomes, according to a 2014 study in Aging Cell.

 5.Translates to Sports Performance

-Whether you’re a tennis player, bodybuilder, or runner, strength training can help improve your performance, per a 2016 study found in the journal, Sports Medicine.
+Whether you're a tennis player, bodybuilder or runner, strength training can help improve your performance, according to a 2016 study found in the journal Sports Medicine.

-Weight training strengthens muscles, fixes muscle imbalances or weaknesses that may be affecting your performance.
-You’ll also increase your functional strength and mobility, which helps stabilize your joints and enhance movement.
+Weight training strengthens muscles and fixes muscle imbalances or weaknesses that may be affecting your performance.
+You'll also increase your functional strength and mobility, which helps stabilise your joints and enhance movement.

 What Are the Downsides of Strength Training?